ncoghlan/misc/notes/python3/questions_and_answers.rst

 years), and we expect commercial redistributors to extend that timeline even further.

+The PyPy project have also stated their intention to continue providing a Python 2.7 compatible runtime indefinitely, since the RPython language used to implement PyPy is a subset of Python 2 rather than of Python 3.

-I personally expect Python 2.7 to remain a reasonably common deployment platform until mid 2024.
-Red Hat Enterprise Linux 7 (released in June 2014) uses Python 2.7 as the system Python, and many library, framework and application developers base their minimum supported version of Python on the system Python in RHEL (especially since that also becomes the system Python in downstream rebuilds like CentOS and Scientific Linux).
+I personally expect CPython 2.7 to remain a reasonably common deployment platform until mid 2024.
+Red Hat Enterprise Linux 7 (released in June 2014) uses CPython 2.7 as the system Python, and many library, framework and application developers base their minimum supported version of Python on the system Python in RHEL (especially since that also becomes the system Python in downstream rebuilds like CentOS and Scientific Linux).
 While Red Hat's actively